| |

 center near Schöenfeld

-a unique glimpse into the life of the Prussian Soldier King of the Hohenzollern
+into the life of the Prussian

-dynasty (See Hohenzollern
+dynasty (see Hohenzollern

 Castle).
 The rooms at the Konigs Wusterhausen